amethyst/website/src/content/blog/non-profit-announce.md

 author_link = "https://github.com/fhaynes"
 +++

-Hello and welcome to a special edition of This Week in Amethyst!
-We have some exciting news to share with the community.
+Hello and welcome to a special update about Amethyst, a data-driven game engine written in Rust!

 ## Amethyst Foundation